Yabbies are Top Mullet Bait – Video

 This article is all about catching yabbies and yellow-eyed mullet.
-Yabbie, or saltwater ghost shrimp, is one of the best baits available for a wide range of species.
+Yabbie, or saltwater Ghost Shrimp Callianassa filholi, is one of the best baits available for a wide range of species.
 I’ve used them successfully to catch flounder, red cod, bullies, tarakihi, rainbow and brown trout, and even salmon.
 When it comes to catching yellow-eyed mullet for later use as surfcasting bait the yabbie is without peer and will easily out fish any other bait!

 Yabbies can be fished either dead or alive.
-The later being the most effective.
+The latter being the most effective.
 The wiggling legs of a back-hooked yabbie are irresistible fare for any fish.
 The wriggling shrimp sends minute vibrations through the water.
-These are picked-up by the lateral line which runs the length of all fish.
+These are picked up by the lateral line which runs the length of all fish.
 The patrolling predators can then home in even in murky water.

 Yabbies are also great fun to catch.
 You can even get the whole family involved.